adamchalmers/blog/content/grids-2.md

 +++
 title = "Grids in Rust, part 2: const generics" date = 2021-03-24
+description = "Const generics let us combine the speed of Arrays with the flexibility of Vecs."

 [taxonomies]
 tags = ["rust", "programming", "benchmarking", "rayon", "const-generics"]